 • It is not absolutely necessary to include a header – if you arrange your Excel data as shown above, Office Timeline will automatically detect your milestones and tasks without it.

 With your Excel spreadsheet all set up, you are now ready to import it.
-Simply go to the Import tab in Office Timeline Online and click on Import from Excel.
+From the New tab in Office Timeline Online, click on Import Data and select Import from Excel from the window that pops up.
 Then, browse to your .xlsx file or drag & drop it into the tool's Import wizard to get to the next step.

 Note: Besides .xlsx, we also support .xls and .xlsm files.